 The mouthguard, or gum shield, is another important piece of protective equipment for rugby players.
-The mouthguard doesn't only just protect your teeth and gums, but also can reduce damage to your jaw, and reduces your risk of getting concussed.
-As everyone has different shaped mouths, making sure that you have a mouthpiece that fits your mouth well is important.
+The mouthguard doesn’t only just protect your teeth and gums but also can reduce damage to your jaw and reduces your risk of getting concussed.
+As everyone has different-shaped mouths, making sure that you have a mouthpiece that fits your mouth well is important.
 You can do this by either trying different mouth guards to see which fits best, or you can do the "boil in the bag" type of mouthpiece where you boil it and put the hot mold over your teeth to get the most accurate fit.
 Mouthguards themselves can be anywhere from $15 to $35 in price.

 Shorts are the other half of the uniform.
-They're made of thick cotton and are rolled to thigh length.
+They’re made of thick cotton and are rolled to thigh length.
 Similar to the jersey, the shorts are made with thick material and stitching so that shorts can be tugged by other players and teammates.
-Additionally, there are special types of shorts for Second Row Forwards; they now use special line-out shorts which have reinforced stitching to help them get lifted in the line out.
+Additionally, there are special types of shorts for second row forwards; they now use special lineout shorts which have reinforced stitching to help them get lifted in the line out.
 Shorts are also typically worn tight to the body to prevent being pulled down by opponents.
-However, you also want to make sure that your shorts are comfortable as if the shorts are too tight then that could not only be embarrassing, but also cause injury.
+However, you also want to make sure that your shorts are comfortable, as if the shorts are too tight then that could not only be embarrassing, but also cause injury.
 Rugby shorts typically go from $15 to $30.

 Shoulder Pads/Upper Body Padding

 Rugby socks are very similar in style to that of soccer socks as they typically will come up to right beneath the knee.
-It is important to make sure that the rugby socks fit snug to prevent them falling down, but they should also be breathable to prevent excess sweating that could affect the player.
+It is important to make sure that the rugby socks fit snugly to prevent them from falling down, but they should also be breathable to prevent excess sweating that could affect the player.
 Most good quality rugby socks will also have extra padding for the foot around the heel and toes to prevent rubbing and rankles.
 Rugby socks will go for around $10 to $20.

 Tackle Dummy Or Bag